-60. See NAT'L CANCER INST., U.S. DEP'T OF HEALTH & HUMAN SERVS., THE ROLE OF THE MEDIA IN PROMOTING AND REDUCING TOBACCO USE 360-65 (Ronald M. Davis et al. eds., 2008), available at http://cancercontrol.cancer.gov/brp/tcrb /monographs/19/m19\complete.pdf.
+^{60.} See NAT'L CANCER INST., U.S. DEP'T OF HEALTH & HUMAN SERVS., THE ROLE OF THE MEDIA IN PROMOTING AND REDUCING TOBACCO USE 360-65 (Ronald M. Davis et al. eds., 2008), available at http://cancercontrol.cancer.gov/brp/tcrb/monographs/19/m19_complete.pdf.

-61. Master Settlement Agreement, supra note 13, § III(f), (i), (j).
+^{61.} Master Settlement Agreement, supra note 13, § III(f), (i), (j).

-65. Id. § III(m)(A).
-66. Id. § III(o); see Lisa A. Bero, Tobacco Industry Manipulation of Research, 120 Pub.
-Health Rep. 200, 201-05 (2005) (discussing how the tobacco industry funded research through the Tobacco Institute, the Council for Tobacco Research-U.S.A., and the Center for Indoor Air Research).
+^{65.} Id. § III(m)(A).

-new trade associations to comply with the provisions of the MSA and provided additional oversight of any new trade association by the settling states under applicable antitrust laws.
-The final section on the advancement of public health prohibited any actions taken by the manufacturers that resulted in the suppression of medical and scientific research regarding smoking and health.
+Further, the MSA dissolved the Tobacco Institute, the Council for Tobacco Research-U.S.A., and the Center for Indoor Air Research, all of which were tobacco-industry trade groups that had heavily focused their lobbying efforts on preventing any tobacco-related legislation and disseminating false information about the adverse health effects of tobacco smoking.66 In addition to this dissolution, the MSA imposed additional restrictions on the formation of new trade associations.
+These restrictions required new trade associations to comply with the provisions of the MSA and provided additional oversight of any new trade association by the settling states under applicable antitrust laws.67 The final section on the advancement of public health prohibited any actions taken by the manufacturers that resulted in the suppression of medical and scientific research regarding smoking and health.68

-The MSA also prohibited any type of material misrepresentation regarding the health consequences of using any of the participating manufacturers' products or ingredients.
-These provisions could effectively reopen the door to litigation if it were discovered that the manufacturers had resumed using the same tactics that they had prior to the MSA.
+The MSA also prohibited any type of material misrepresentation regarding the health consequences of using any of the participating manufacturers' products or ingredients.69 These provisions could effectively reopen the door to litigation if it were discovered that the manufacturers had resumed using the same tactics that they had prior to the MSA.70